joergjo/BookLibrary-NetCore/README.md

 - The API has been implemented with ASP.NET Core MVC running on .NET Core.
 - The API's data access layer has been built to be fully compatible with the Node.js version, hence you can use the same database for this version and the original.
 - Unit tests for the API using [xUnit.net](https://github.com/xunit/xunit) and [Moq](https://github.com/moq/moq4) have been added.
+- Docker Compose and Kubernetes YAML files have been added to run in the app in a Docker Container or as a service in Kubernetes on Linux.

 ****